Kim Lovegrove’s Inaugural Speech as Ethiopian Honorary Consul to Victoria

 Another question that is often asked is “how was it that you married an Ethiopian – someone from such a faraway land”.
 Our law firm, for many years, sponsored a lawyer at an Ethiopian NGO called Hope for Children.
 We still help sponsor the COO.
-On one trip to Addis, nine years ago, I was immediately captivated by a woman that upon first sight decided this woman must be my wife.
-I proposed within a week but alas at the time, my wife to be, Tsigereda (“Rose” in Amharic) was engaged to an Italian film director, 5 weeks later we were married.
+On one trip to Addis, nine years ago, I was immediately captivated by a woman, and upon first sight decided this woman must be my wife.
+I proposed within a week but alas at the time, my wife to be, Tsigereda (“Rose” in Amharic) was engaged to an Italian film director.
+5 weeks later, we were married.
 One of my friends based in Washington, Greg Copley AM, said “what took you so long?”
-In my defense I said it only took me a week to propose to her.
+In my defence, I said it only took me a week to propose to her.

 So, now onto My Mission:

 It is to promote Ethiopia to Victoria, and to build stronger relationships with the Victorian Government and the business communities in Australia & Ethiopia, so that both countries can benefit from one another and leverage off the immense contributions that both jurisdictions can visit upon one another.